gadphly/Swift_blogs/evo_pitch_TLS.md

 For security, we have divided the scope into SSL/TLS support and crypto support.
 Our first goal and the subject of this pitch is TLS.
 This current pitch is the result of various discussions that have taken place over the past several weeks/months and several projects by groups such as Vapor, IBM, Zewo, etc.

 Our plan is to start with the main ideas presented here and work on a Swift library that we prototype and iterate on before finalizing on a specific interface.
-Hopefully the ideas in this pitch are non-controversial, aside from the naming of the method and protocols (which has been accepted as a `hard` problem).
+Hopefully the ideas in this pitch are non-controversial, aside from the naming of the method and protocols (which is widely accepted as a `hard` problem).

 # Problem